etchit-io/etchit-desktop/README.md

 - Raw text displays as-is
 - Other files (video, PDF, etc.) save to Downloads with an option to open

 **Library** *(optional, off by default)* — An encrypted on-chain index of your public etches that lets you find them on a different device.
 Settings → Library → Set up library, sign one message, and you have a wallet-bound encryption key cached on the device.
-Each entry you add — manually by address, or via the long-press action on a history row — costs one Arbitrum One transaction (~$0.02–$0.10 in ETH gas, no ANT).
+Each entry you add — manually by address, or via the long-press action on a history row — costs one Arbitrum One transaction.
 Restore from chain on a second device with the same wallet to see your entries.
 Private etches are not synced in v0.1; use the existing Backup & Restore flow to move them between devices.
 Wire format and full security/privacy disclosure live in [`docs/library-format-v1.md`](docs/library-format-v1.md).

 ## How it works